This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 10 Remedies For Treating Dog Skin Problems

-Disclaimer: Guys, I am not your veterinarian these are remedies we’ve either tried or plan on trying with Stetson and listed here for entertainment purposes only.
+Disclaimer: Guys, I am not your veterinarian these are remedies we’ve either tried or plan on trying with Stetson and are listed here for entertainment purposes only.
 If you have any medical questions please consult your veterinarian.

 Okay, so we won’t be implementing all 10 of these remedies all at once because the first 2 are medications we’ve already tried and had success with Stetson and his dreadful allergy problems.

 However, my issue with the first 2 remedies is the side effects (especially long-term) on your dog.